-The color correction workflow stage(also known as color grading workflow) is at the end of the film video editing of the film and it’s purpose is to change the color in the images.
-Color correction helps the film director to get the artistic look he is having trouble to get on the locations.
-For example, controlling the viewer’s eyes with colors.
-Sometimes the reason for color correction is the bad lighting, bad exposure, bad white balance on the locations, simply matching the colors between the shots, and sometimes it will be old footage that simply requires color correction.
+The color correction workflow stage(also known as color grading workflow) is at the end of the film video editing of the film, and its purpose is to fix color errors in the images and to adjust the primary colors, the white balance, exposure, and contrast.
+Sometimes the reason for color correction is the bad lighting, inadequate exposure, wrong white balance on the locations, etc., sometime your job will be only matching the colors between the shots, and sometimes it will be old footage that requires color correction.

-Remember, when doing color correction you must have a professional monitor.
+Remember, when doing color correction, you must have a professional monitor.
 Making the color look good in the scopes won’t promise a good picture.